ossf/security-baseline/criteria.md

 # Open Source Project Security Baseline

 This document contains the criteria for the baseline.
-Where applicable, terms should be interpreted according to the definitions in the [OSPS Lexicon](./lexicon.md)
+Where applicable, terms must be interpreted according to the definitions in the [OSPS Lexicon](./lexicon.md)

 ## Criteria